Benedetta PompiliDesignCeramicsMaterial researchEditorials

 BA, Industrial Design & Advanced Ceramics, ISIA Faenza (IT), Cum laude, 2014–2018.

-Residency, Creative Residency Arita, January 2024-ongoing.
+Residency, Creative Residency Arita, January - March 2024.

-Tutor, Natural Materials in Ceramics, The Material Way, January 2024-ongoing.
+Tutor, Natural Materials in Ceramics, The Material Way, January 2024 - ongoing.

-Fellow Researcher, LINA x TU Wien, Vienna, October 2023-ongoing.
+Fellow Researcher, LINA x TU Wien, Vienna, October 2023 - ongoing.

-Tutor, Gerrit Rietveld Academie, Amsterdam (NL), September–December 2023.
+Tutor, Gerrit Rietveld Academie, Amsterdam (NL), September – December 2023.

-Ceramic workshop specialist, Gerrit Rietveld Academie, Amsterdam (NL), March 2023–ongoing.
+Ceramic workshop specialist, Gerrit Rietveld Academie, Amsterdam (NL), March 2023 – ongoing.

 Ceramic production consulent, Bruno Baietto’s In Bones We Dwell, Dordrecht’s Museum (NL), 2023.

-Ceramic workshop specialist, Royal Academy of the Arts, The Hague (NL), January-August 2023.
+Ceramic workshop specialist, Royal Academy of the Arts, The Hague (NL), January - August 2023.

 RAW.obj